YOU DECIDE HOW WE HELP YOU.

 SASO advocates and staff are here to listen to you, believe you and offer guidance and information to help you heal and transform.
 Speaking with an advocate can help you understand your feelings, and we can connect you to other resources that can help.
-All of our services are free and confidential, and available in Spanish.

 SASO seeks empowerment for all victims of sexual violence regardless of immigration status, sexual orientation, religion, gender, income level, race/ethnicity, age, or ability.

 Immediately after an assault, health and safety are the first priority.
 SASO advocates are trained to offer referrals and information about community resources that address STD’s, pregnancy, injuries, emergency contraception, and other health-related questions.
 If you choose to get medical attention for the assault we can offer support in person by accompanying you to the emergency room for a healthcare exam.
 You may also choose to have forensic evidence collected by a SANE (sexual assault nurse examiner), and can have a SASO advocate with you to answer any questions you may have.
 You can have this done even if you are choosing not to report the assault to law enforcement at this time.